artilatw/docs/matrix800/backup_restore.md

 ## Restore

-1. **Verify that the target device have the same Linux kernel version as the source**, check `uname -r` on both units before proceeding.
+1. Verify that the target device have the same Linux kernel version as the source, check `uname -r` on both units before proceeding.

 2. Insert the USB drive containing a previously created backup image into the target Matrix-800.